 While enterprise-grade tools like Salesforce and HubSpot dominate the martech landscape, Manu predicts that specialized, niche tools will emerge as valuable assets in 2025.
 “Marketers are realizing that not every challenge requires an all-in-one platform.
 In many cases, smaller tools that solve specific needs offer a better return on investment,” he says.

 In his view, smaller martech tools often have the advantage of being lighter on resources, faster to deploy, and more tailored to meet specific functions.
-For example, niche tools for email marketing, such as Beehive or Substack, are gaining popularity due to their focused functionality and ease of use.
+For example, niche tools for email marketing, such as beehiiv or Substack, are gaining popularity due to their focused functionality and ease of use.
 Instead of the complexity and cost that come with traditional email marketing solutions, these platforms focus solely on delivering a high-quality, user-friendly email experience.

 Manu anticipates that as companies continue to refine their martech stacks, they will seek out tools designed to tackle specific objectives, such as video creation, content curation, and audience engagement, without overwhelming teams with unused features.
 This shift aligns well with budget-conscious companies and lean teams looking to make every dollar count.